 Unlike some other companies that only require 3 photos, Byte requires 8 photos of your face and teeth to go with the impressions or digital scans.

 Another thing that makes Candid different from its competitors and other Invisalign alternatives is that they work exclusively with licensed orthodontists.
 Many aligner companies work with a dentist or orthodontist, but Candid focuses on the fact that orthodontists go for more schooling, which is better for you as the patient.

 Once you receive your aligners, you will notice that you get a series of them so that you gradually move your teeth into the corrected position.
 As you progress, you will take scans from your phone and check in with your orthodontist remotely, every 10-14 days.
 And, each time you have a check-in, it will be the same orthodontist so they can properly track your teeth’s progress.

-The aligners from Byte are durable and stain-resistant, as well as BPA-free and phthalate-free.
+The aligners from Candid are durable and stain-resistant, as well as BPA-free and phthalate-free.
 The average time to see results is 6 months.